bhklab/RNASeqDrug/README.md

 Script is computing the false discovery rate of the results and report the strongest breast cancer treatment biomarkers for all 15 drugs in common between CCLE and GDSC in a dataset named all.biomarkers.RData.

+#Pre_Validation_gcsi.R:

+Script is validating biomarkers against gCSI dataset and put the validation results in validated.biomarker.gcsi.RData

 #Pre_Validation.R:

-Script is validating biomarkers against GRAY dataset and put the validation results in Biomarkers_with_validation_status_2_R2.RData
+Script is validating biomarkers against GRAY dataset and put the validation results in validated.biomarker.gray.RData and breast.biomarkers.RData

 #Final_Validation.R:

-Script is validating pre validated biomarkers against UHN dataset and pute the final validation results in Biomarkers_uhn_status.RData and creates the main figures of paper.
+Script is validating pre validated biomarkers against UHN dataset and pute the final validation results in validated.biomarker.uhn.RData

-#Supplementary_Files.R:
+#Figures_Tables.R:

 Script is creating supplemntary figures, files and tables